farrelrassya/Robotics-and-Intelligent-System----Telkom-University/README.md

-# Robotics and Intelligent-System - Telkom-University
+# Robotics and Intelligent System - Telkom University

 ## Subject
 There are 9 Topics in MK Robotics and Intelligent Systems, which are as follows: